 If you want to get ahead in the workplace it does take time and planning.
 It is helpful to think about it as you do a project:

 - Identify your future desire

 - Create a roadmap to get from here to there

-For women, I find an effective method is focusing on a desired skill with the goal of becoming an expert.
-Find something that is in demand and work to learn everything you can about it to strive toward being the go-to for this topic.
+For women, I find an effective method is focusing on the desired skill with the goal of becoming an expert.
+Find something that is in demand and works to learn everything you can about it to strive toward being the go-to for this topic.